 Dental implants are a replacement of the root of the tooth, which provides a strong foundation for a crown (cap) to be placed, to replicate the look and function of a natural tooth.
 Whether you want to replace a missing tooth, or would like to secure your denture with a dental implant, speak with one of our friendly staff about your options.

 If you suffer from missing teeth, or an ill-fitting denture, this is not something you have to live with.
 UC Dental uses only the best Australian labs to ensure a great result.
 Your comfort is our priority.

 Root canal treatment is a procedure that replaces the damaged or infected nerve in the tooth with a filling.
 Your tooth may require this treatment if it becomes infected by either decay, a deep crack in the tooth that extends to the nerve, gum disease, grinding (in extreme cases) or if the tooth has taken a hard knock from trauma.
 Though it sounds scary, it is generally a pain-free and easy appointment for the patient.

-An extraction or tooth removal is a routine medical procedure that all our dentists here at UC Dental have a great deal of expertise in treating.
-We use local anaesthetic to make the experience a pleasant one.
+An extraction or tooth removal is a routine medical procedure that all dentists operating out of UC Dental have significant expertise in treating.

 Child Dental Benefits Schedule

 Accepted by UC Dental, the Child Dental Benefits Schedule commenced on 1 January 2014 and provides access to benefits for basic dental services to children aged 2-17 years.
 The total benefit entitlement is capped at $1,052 per child over a two calendar year period.
 The CDBS has a means test, which requires receipt of Family Tax Benefit Part A or a relevant Australian Government payment.